 1. WEDDING DETAILS

-3. WEDDING HOSTS
+2. WEDDING HOSTS

-The traditional wording was that the Brides parents host the wedding (as they were paying) e.g. ‘Mr & Mrs would like to invite you to the marriage of their daughter’.
-More often now it is Bride and Groom hosting and paying for the wedding, e.g. Lindsay & David would like to invite you to their wedding’.
+The traditional wording for invitations was that the Brides parents hosted the wedding (as they were paying) e.g. ‘Mr & Mrs Smith would like to invite you to the marriage of their daughter’.
+Now it’s more common that the couple themselves pay for the wedding, so it can be phrased ‘Lindsay & David would like to invite you to their wedding’.
 Also a more modern way to include everyone is to say ‘Together with their families ’.

-5. ACCOMMODATION DETAILS
+4. ACCOMMODATION DETAILS

-7. TRANSPORT DETAILS
+6. TRANSPORT DETAILS

 It’s becoming more common that couples are providing transport to and from the venue for their guests.
 You will need to tell them where the pick-ups and drop-offs are and at what time.
 You can ask them how many seats they will need on the bus on your RSVP card.
 If you are asking for contribution then let them know how to get the money to you.

-8. GIFT POEMS
+7. GIFT POEMS

 8. MENU OPTIONS